ufukty/gonfique/README.md

-# `gonfic` Type checked, dynamic keyed configs for Go programs
+# `gonfique` Type checked, dynamic keyed configs for Go programs

-`gonfic` is tool that creates a Go struct type definitions for given YAML files which has custom schemas.
-Since `gonfic` makes it easier to use custom schemas, developers can levarage dynamic-keyed configs to access information with autocomplete and without searching through items' values.
+`gonfique` is tool that creates a Go struct type definitions for given YAML files which has custom schemas.
+Since `gonfique` makes it easier to use custom schemas, developers can levarage dynamic-keyed configs to access information with autocomplete and without searching through items' values.
 Also existing Makefile users can get instantly notified when and where a config change breaks Go code (See [Serving suggestion](#serving-suggestions)).

-Before `gonfic`
+Before `gonfique`

 ```yaml
 Services: